LolitaDias/Excel-Homework/README.md

-  * Create a new sheet with a pivot table that will analyze your initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per **category**.

   * Create a stacked column pivot chart that can be filtered by country based on the table you have created.

   ![Subcategory Stats](Images/SubcategoryStats.PNG)